-&lt;sup>2 Per Va.
+2 Per Va.
 Code §56-576 defines "previously developed project site" as, "any property, including related buffer areas, if any, that has been previously disturbed or developed for non-single-family residential, non-agricultural, non-silvicultural use, regardless of whether such property currently is being used for any purpose.
 "Previously developed project site" includes a brownfield site as defined in § 10.1-1230 or any parcel that has been previously used (i) for a retail, commercial, or industrial purpose; (ii) as a parking lot; (iii) as the site of a parking lot canopy or structure; (iv) for mining, which is any lands affected by coal mining that took place before August 3, 1977, or any lands upon which extraction activities have been permitted by the Department of Energy under Title 45.2; (v) for quarrying; or (vi) as a landfill."
 "Brownfield" means "real property; the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant."
 Va.
 Code § 10.1-1230.

-affiliated entities.
-The Company will consider multiple 3 MWAC facilities that are at the same or contiguous locations owned by the same entity or affiliated entities, provided these facilities are not seeking to support the one percent target in the Commonwealth's RPS Program requirements.
+1 MW{AC} or smaller are seeking to support the one percent target in the Commonwealth's RPS Program requirements, then the Company intends to adhere to the VCEA language such that no more than 3 MW{AC} of nameplate capacity at any single location or at contiguous locations are to be owned by the same entity or affiliated entities.
+The Company will consider multiple 3 MW{AC} facilities that are at the same or contiguous locations owned by the same entity or affiliated entities, provided these facilities are not seeking to support the one percent target in the Commonwealth's RPS Program requirements.

-The Company is now accepting Proposals for DER rooftop solar projects.
-They must be at least 50 kWAC nameplate capacity and hosted on the roof structure of a commercial or industrial class customer within Dominion Energy Virginia's distribution level service territory.
+The Company is now accepting Proposals for DER rooftop and carport solar projects.
+They must be at least 50 kW ${AC}$ nameplate capacity and hosted on the roof structure or parking lot of a commercial or industrial class customer within Dominion Energy Virginia's distribution level service territory.
 Host sites include commercial buildings, multifamily residential buildings, school or university buildings, and buildings of a church or religious body.
-The Company is not accepting Proposals for behind the meter rooftop solar projects.
+The Company is not accepting Proposals for behind the meter rooftop or carport solar projects.

-Energy storage facilities can be stand-alone or co-located with solar or onshore wind.
+Energy storage facilities must be greater than 3 MW and can be stand-alone or colocated with solar or onshore wind.
 Please note that to be considered a conforming Proposal, all co-located storage facilities must have a separate interconnection and grid charging capabilities.